 Man… what a tough, tough development this was!
 Looking back now, I can’t believe how much we tried to cram into Harmony of Dissonance.
 I often wondered, would this really work on a handheld…?
 I feel like it brought us to the end of our rope.

 When I close my eyes, images of the days we spent sleeping on the hard floor of the development office fill my mind… ahhh.
-Every time, in the carnage of those insane final weeks of a development, I always feel like “there’s no damn way I’m doing this again!“—and yet, one week later I’m itching to get started on the next project.
+Every time, in the carnage of those insane final weeks, I always feel like “there’s no damn way I’m doing this again!“—and yet, one week later I’m itching to get started on the next project.
 It’s strange, isn’t it?

-With such thoughts in mind, I’ve been listening to the Harmony of Dissonance OST here myself while I work on our next Castlevania game.
+With such thoughts in mind, lately I’ve been listening to the Harmony of Dissonance OST here while I work on our next Castlevania game.

 If you've enjoyed reading this interview and would like to be able to vote each month on what I translate, please consider supporting me on Patreon!
 I can't do it without your help!